-- money borrowed at other institutions.

-- parent loans
+- money borrowed at other institutions. - parent loans

-- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
-Exclude students who transferred into your institution
+ordanie mie die net graduite er mie graduated mir anether degree er certineate (2001.00 ~~; 14 Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
+Exclude students who transferred into your institution 131